Thursday, April 26, 2007

 4) Unfortunately, the Arrow HITT doesn't solve the accompanying problem of droopy eyelids, though our model may have lowered his lids to prevent any damage by the edges of his lady friend's hat.
 If that had happened, then he could have gone on to a career with Arrow rival Hathaway.

-Dinner #1 was at Bairrada Churrasquiera on College St. The space is divided in two and I accidentally went into the wrong, classier-looking one on the left.
+At Bairrada Churrasquiera on College St, the space is divided in two and I accidentally went into the wrong, classier-looking one on the left.
 Turned out I wasn't the only one who did this, which might have been an omen.

 (Her birth notice proved interesting, as a few babies down was one of my friends, who I didn't meet until nearly a quarter century later!)